 The University of Texas at San Antonio is dedicated to the advancement of knowledge through research and discovery, teaching and learning, community engagement and public service.
 As an institution of access and excellence, UTSA embraces multicultural traditions and serves as a center for intellectual and creative resources as well as a catalyst for socioeconomic development and the commercialization of intellectual property – for Texas, the nation and the world.

 UTSA was created by a mandate from the 61st Texas Legislature on June 5, 1969, to be a university of the first class offering bachelor’s, master’s, and doctoral degrees “as are customarily offered at leading American universities.”
 The first class of 671 graduate students was admitted in June 1973.
 Upper-division undergraduates were admitted in September 1975; lower-division undergraduates were admitted in June 1976.
 The first commencement ceremony was in August 1974.
 The UTSA Alumni Association was formed in 1978, and UTSA now has over 91,000 alumni including students from South Texas and around the world.

 UTSA received full accreditation by the Southern Association of Colleges and Schools in February 1974.
 UTSA’s first endowed professorship was established in 1981 in the life sciences.
 The first endowed chair was established in 1985 in the College of Business.
 The UTSA Honors Program was initiated in September 1985 and became the UTSA Honors College in Fall 2002.

-UTSA now has 68 undergraduate degree programs, 57 master’s degree programs, and 24 doctoral degree programs in nine colleges.
-UTSA will be introducing several new programs at each level during the next few years.
+As of August 2013, UTSA has more than 140 degree programs in nine colleges.
+UTSA will introduce several new programs at the bachelor's, master's and doctoral levels over the next few years.

 Ninety-eight percent of tenured and tenure-track faculty hold a doctorate or terminal degree in their fields.
-Fifty-three of UTSA’s faculty members have won Fulbright Fellowships to teach and conduct research in foreign countries.
-As of Fiscal Year 2011, UTSA ranks eighth in research expenditures of Texas public universities.
+Over the years the faculty members at UTSA have won over seventy Fulbright Fellowships to teach and conduct research in foreign countries.
+As of Fiscal Year 2012, UTSA ranks eighth in research expenditures among Texas public universities.